5 Easy Ways to Simplify Your Board Member Duties

 Every HOA must hold critical meetings throughout the year, including board meetings, annual meetings, executive sessions, committee meetings, and more.
 While vital to the success of a community, these meetings often lack proper planning and structure, leading to disorganization, little interest, and extended discussion with no resolution.
 Run more effective meetings by starting with an agenda, setting a time limit, and sticking to the business at hand.
 Successful meetings lead to more informed decision-making, participation from homeowners, and quick action on important matters.

 4. Rethink in-person voting requirements.

-Several meetings are now conducted virtually, including those for condominium corporations.
+Several meetings are now conducted virtually, including those for HOAs across North America.
 As such, annual meetings that require voting on board member elections, assessment issues, budget approvals, and document amendments may benefit from going virtual.
+If your governing documents allow, rethink in-person voting requirements.
 The voting technology available today is more secure, accurate, and convenient than ever before.
 By transitioning to a virtual voting system, you’ll reduce the logistics and planning necessary for voting and make participation easier for homeowners.

 5. Clear up any misinformation.

 The spread of misinformation in a community can cause division and reduce the sense of community boards work so hard to build.
 It can hinder operations, undermine productivity, and further affect the quality of life for the entire community.
 To help clear up misinformation, communicate with your homeowners and follow these best practices:

 - Encourage residents to bring their questions directly to the board or community manager.

 - Create transparency by answering questions as completely as possible and maintaining regular communication.